Why Law Firms Are Shifting from Traditional to CTV

 The Targeting Advantage

 Traditional TV wastes impressions by design.
-Everyone watching a program sees your ad—whether they're potential clients or not.
+Everyone watching a program sees your ad, whether they’re potential clients or not.

 CTV eliminates that waste: